 Concerts and organ recitals are held regularly in the church.

 West Oxford Community Centre is on the north side of the Botley Road to the west of the allotments (http://woca.org.uk/).
 It is run by the West Oxford Community Association.
 Rooms can be hired and many local events are hosted here.
 There is a regular newsletter.

 The Tumbling Bay Café in the centre, open during the day, is a place to meet and enjoy cakes or lunch.

 Parks and playgrounds

 The nearest parks are:

 - Oatlands Road Recreation Ground to the west of the island, the other side of Ferry Hinksey Road.
 It is best reached via the footbridge at the end of Swan Street.
 There is a playground and space for ball games.

 - Botley Park on the north side of Botley Road behind the West Oxford Community Centre.
 Playground, tennis and basketball courts, bowling green.

-The Punter on the corner of East and South Streets is popular with residents and local workers, has a small back yard and serves good food. http://www.thepunteroxford.co.uk/
+The Punter on the corner of East and South Streets is popular with residents and local workers, has a small back yard and serves good vegetarian and vegan food. http://www.thepunteroxford.co.uk/